Tākitimu: Journey to New Zealand

 Tākitimu travelled from Hawaiki to Rarotonga in three days.
-J. H. Mitchell follows Percy Smith in making the ship part of the Great Fleet, but says that because it was a single-rigger canoe, it proved faster than the rest of the canoes and left them behind.
+Mitchell follows Percy Smith in making the vessel part of the Great Fleet, but says that because it was a single-rigger canoe, it was faster than the rest of the canoes and left them behind.
 Tākitimu made the journey from Rarotonga to New Zealand in only eleven days.
 A shortage of food forced the crew to pray to Tangaroa and Tāne, who provided them with raw fish and birds to eat.

-The Tākitimu arrived at Awanui at the base of the Aupōuri Peninsula in Northland.
-Some members of the crew settled in this location, but Tamatea led most of the crew continued around North Cape, and along the east coast of the North Island until they reached Tauranga.
-Here Tamatea left the Tākitimu, entrusting the command to Tahu, whom he instructed to find a source of pounamu or greenstone (nephrite jade).
+Tākitimu arrived at Awanui on Ninety Mile Beach in Northland.
+Some members of the crew settled there, but Tamatea and the rest of the crew continued around North Cape, and along the east coast of the North Island to Tauranga.
+Here Tamatea left Tākitimu, entrusting the command to Tahu, whom he instructed to find a source of pounamu or greenstone (nephrite jade).

 As Tākitimu travelled along the east coast, the crew stopped at various locations and gave them names.
 These included Hikurangi, named after a mountain on Hawaiki, Whāngārā, and the Pakarae River.
-Titirangi hill in modern Gisborne was named after the hill on which the Tākitimu had been built.
-The tohunga on the Tākitimu conducted fire rituals that placed the mauri (life force) of their traditional knowledge in the land at locations which later became the sites of whare wānanga (centres of traditional learning).
+Titirangi hill in modern Gisborne was named after the hill on which Tākitimu had been built.
+The tohunga on Tākitimu conducted fire rituals that placed the mauri (life force) of their traditional knowledge in the land at locations which later became the sites of whare wānanga (centres of traditional learning).

-When the Tākitimu reached Te Papa, near Oraka on Nukutaurua (the Māhia Peninsula), the tohunga Ruawharo left the canoe to settle.
-At the island of Waikawa at the south end of the Māhia Peninsula, the crew established an important shrine, which was later the site of a whare wānanga called Ngaheru-mai-tawhiti, which J. H. Mitchell says became the chief source of mauri for the whole East Coast.
+When Tākitimu reached Te Papa, near Oraka on Nukutaurua (the Māhia Peninsula), the tohunga Ruawharo left the canoe to settle.
+At the island of Waikawa at the south end of the Māhia Peninsula, the crew established an important shrine, which was later the site of a whare wānanga called Ngaheru-mai-tawhiti, which Mitchell says became the chief source of mauri for the whole East Coast.